Location: 1303 W. Commerce

 History

-Some parts of the mural are still unfinished.
-Blancas and Adriana Garcia were painting up until the day before the mural dedication.
+Some parts of the mural were still unfinished, and Adriana Garcia was painting up until the day before the mural dedication.
 That evening, it began to rain.
 The artists had to clean up paint drippings caused by the rain and call it quits.
 Valerio Longoria is unfinished, and Lydia Mendoza is still in black and white.
 Still, the mural dedication was a powerful experience.
 Doug Sahm performed live, and so did many of the sons and surviving bandmates of the featured musicians.
 Manny Castillo had always hoped to post murals at every entrance to the West Side.
 La Musica de San Anto guards the West Commerce entrance, with local music legends and Castillo himself serenading every car that enters the Westside.